seed-hypermedia/mintter/docs/docs/document-linking.md

 ## Web Links

-> Note: The Mintter application uses the emerging ["Aer" protocol](./hyperdocs-aer) to convert HTTPS URLs to `hm://` links automatically under the hood
+> Note: The Seed application uses the emerging ["Aer" protocol](./hyperdocs-aer) to convert HTTPS URLs to `hm://` links automatically under the hood